 Per the Standardized Rules neither Jenkins nor Imboden may be activated by Stuart.
-The 12 VA cavalry may also not be activated by Stuart.
+The Confederate reinforcement 12 VA cavalry may also not be activated by Stuart.
+If playing with the multiple commander rules, the Commander commanding Stuart may not command Jenkins, Imboden or the 12 VA cavalry.